Cockroach Control Services in Cornelia, GA, Anderson, SC & Greenville, SC

 Cockroaches in Georgia & South Carolina

-The American cockroach, sometimes called a “waterbug” or "palmetto bug", is the largest species of common cockroach (about 1.5 – 2” long).
-German cockroaches are smaller (about 5/8” long), and are the most common source of serious roach infestations in the southeast United States.
+American cockroaches (about 1.5 – 2” long), sometimes called waterbugs or palmetto bugs, are the largest species of common cockroach.
+German cockroaches are smaller (about 5/8” long), and are the most common source of severe roach infestations in the southeast United States.

 Scientific Integrated Pest Management Solutions